 It is anticipated that Neighbourhood Grants will allow community members to realise their ideas for creating more liveable neighbourhoods.

 Arts projects should demonstrate creative or art form specific outcomes – this could involve building a skill, hire of equipment for a public performance or project, purchase of materials to use to make an artwork or funds to start an arts group.

 - Maximum project duration: 12 months

 - Maximum grant amount: $500 for individuals and unincorporated groups or $1,000 for non-profit entities

 - Project start date: No grant will be funded retrospectively.
 Allow at least four weeks of processing time from the last day of the month your application is submitted.

 Projects that help to activate local neighbourhoods and communities of interest including:

-- Presentations from a local group of visual or performing artists
+• Presentations from a local group of visual or performing artists online

-- Active living or healthy eating programs establishment of new community associations
+• Active living or healthy eating programs at home

 A Tarneit resident contacts Wyndham City to discuss an idea to connect the residents in her local area.
 Wyndham City officers meet with the resident and identify a local park that is central to 15 homes across several streets.
 A project develops to invite the local community to a Sunday afternoon barbeque so that neighbours can meet each other.
 A small group of neighbours have already expressed a willingness to be involved in this idea and they form a planning group.